claulau001/projects/README.md

 This repository contains all my significant projects that I consider relevant.

-> For each project in this list I will present some description and the sources from which i got inspired.
+> For each project in this list I will present some description and the sources from which i got inspired if it's the case.
 More details about a specific project will be in its associated folder.

 ## 1. PING-PONG Game on Arduino